 If you’re further north, why not treat the kids to a visit to Hobbiton or the Waitomo Caves.
 These places might not be suitable for overnight stays.
 However, they can be visited for a day trip if you plan carefully.If you live in the South Island, a day trip to a new beach or lake, or other natural attractions like the Punakaiki Rocks or Franz Josef Glacier can be a fun day adventure.

 4. New Zealand’s Bucket List destinations

 What a great time of year to explore and tick off some of those bucket list activities and locations!
-If you’re adventurous, you might be keen to head to Taupo or Queenstown for a once in a lifetime bungy jump.
-Or perhaps your family has never experienced the sights and smells of Rotorua – bubbling mud pools and geysers are fun for all ages.
+If you like adventure, you may want to go to Taupo or Queenstown for a unique bungy jumping experience.
+Maybe your family hasn’t seen or smelled Rotorua’s bubbling mud pools and geysers, which are enjoyable for people of all ages.

 5. A New Zealand holiday without the planning?

 Yes, you can book an all-inclusive family package holiday, even in New Zealand.
 Don’t add to your Christmas stress with holiday planning stress and seek out a local travel agent to give you a hand.